undergrad-partner-school

 Overall, Texas Southmost College offers a comprehensive educational experience, providing students with affordable and accessible higher education options.
 With its strong academic programs, supportive services, and vibrant campus life, TSC is committed to helping students achieve their academic and career goals.

-Located in Brownsville, TX and set in an urban environment, Texas Southmost College is a public two-year college with graduate programs.
-Its campus is 65 acres in size.
-This educational institution operates on a semester-based calendar.
+Texas Southmost College is a public two-year college with graduate programs located in Brownsville, TX and set in an urban environment.
+This academic institution uses a semester-based calendar.
 The freshman retention rate at Texas Southmost College is 66%.

 Quick Facts